SuperDARNCanada/borealis/docs/source/new_experiments.rst

 This invocation will trigger the radar to receive only, tuning to common-mode frequency 1 for RKN defined in `superdarn_common_fields.py`.
 Additionally, it will trigger an imaging mode, receiving signals on all 16 beams simultaneously.
-If the listening radar specified is the same as the radar specified in the config file, the experiment will default to a listening-only mode on its common-mode frequency 1.
+If the listening radar specified is the same as the radar that you are running the experiment on, the experiment will default to a listening-only mode on the radar's common-mode frequency 1.

 For further control over the transmitting characteristics, an additional keyword argument `beam_order` is supported.
 This controls the `tx_beam_order` field of the slice dictionary, and allows for traditional beams to be used.
 The `beam_order` value must be formatted as a list of numbers, such as `0,1,2,3-5,2,9`, with ranges being parsed to include all numbers in between and both endpoints.
 Therefore, for this example, beams used would be 0, 1, 2, 3, 4, 5, 2 and finally 9.
 Repeated beams are valid.

-The arguments `beam_order` and `listen_to` are mutually exclusive, with `listen_to` taking precedence.
+The arguments `beam_order` and `listen_to` are mutually exclusive.

 You can define your own bistatic experiment, with very few restrictions.
 It is highly recommended that the field `align_sequences` is set to `True` in your experiment slice dictionary, which will send out the first